CISS-FM: History

-CISS came at the expense of 101.1 XFM, (CIOX-FM) an alternative rock station that was shut down to make way for KISS and for a move of country radio Y105, to 101.1 FM as Y101 (currently Country 92.3 as of December 2020), to another frequency.
+The introduction of CISS came at the expense of 101.1 XFM (CIOX-FM), an alternative rock station that was shut down to make way for KISS and the relocation of country radio 105.3 FM as Y105, to 101.1 FM as Y101, which later rebranded as Country 101.1.
 The two morning show hosts of XFM, Mauler and Rush, were temporarily left unemployed.
 They have since moved to The Morning Hot Tub on CIHT-FM, which is also simulcast on other Stingray Group stations across Canada.

-With the flip of the former CISS in Toronto from "Jack FM" to top 40 as KiSS 92.5 on June 5, 2009, the CISS calls remained unchanged on this station.
+With the transition of the former CISS in Toronto from "Jack FM" to top 40 as KiSS 92.5 on June 5, 2009, the CISS calls remained unchanged on this station.
 Instead, Rogers swapped the CJAQ-FM calls in Toronto with the former CKIS-FM (a "Jack" station) in Calgary.

-More recently, as of the fall of 2009, CISS has begun to lean more rhythmic again and dropped most modern adult contemporary artists.
+As of the fall of 2009, CISS has begun leaning towards a more rhythmic sound again, dropping most modern adult contemporary artists.

-As of 2011, the station has eliminated the majority of its pre-1999 playlist and moved towards a more 2000s-now direction.
-A new logo was added, along with adding the tagline "The New" in its "KISS-FM" branding.
-The station leans heavily on rhythmic material, especially during nights and weekends, when the station plays songs that other Hot AC stations in Canada won't play, more in the style of a CHR station and to compete with CIHT.
-However, CIHT still plays pre-1999 music, and continues to beat Kiss in ratings by a large margin, though CISS's ratings have improved slightly since the addition of rhythmic material.
-As of March 31, 2014, CISS also picked up more competition in the form of CKQB, which flipped from active rock to a Top 40/CHR presentation that heavily favours current rhythmic and dance product aimed at young adult and teen listeners.
-Despite the Top 40 competition from both CIHT and CKQB, CISS, however, remains on the Canadian hot AC panels of Mediabase & Nielsen BDS.
+As of 2011, the station eliminated the majority of its pre-1999 playlist, shifting towards a more 2000s-now direction.

+A new logo and tagline were introduced.
+The tagline was "The New" in its "KISS-FM" branding.
+The station leans on rhythmic material during nights and weekends.
+As of March 31, 2014, CISS faced additional competition from CKQB, which transitioned from active rock to a Top 40/CHR format.
+CKQB's presentation heavily favours current rhythmic and dance products aimed at young adult and teen listeners.
+CISS is on the Canadian Hot AC panels of Mediabase and Nielsen BDS.

 By early 2016, CISS re-branded slightly to KiSS 105.3.

 In September 2016, CISS re-added 1990s music to their playlist and changed the slogan to "The Most Variety from the 90s to Now."

 In August 2021, CISS re-branded as "The Capital's KiSS 105.3", and changed their slogan to "90's, 2000's, Now!"

+On June 30, 2025, My Broadcasting Corporation acquired CISS-FM's sister station, CJET-FM Smiths Falls.